getsentry/sentry-docs/docs/clientdev/overview.rst

 whereas the exception is an interface.

 For a list of all supported attributes see :doc:`attributes`.
-For a list of built-in interfaces see :doc:`interfaces`.
+For a list of built-in interfaces see :doc:`interfaces/index`.

 Authentication
 --------------